Kanzyone/HTML5-Guide/README.md

 By following this guide, you will: understand the basic structure of a web page, learn the most commonly used HTML tags, discover how to properly use elements like forms, tables, links, and media and eventually build your own simple web pages.

+I created this guide because I noticed that there aren’t many clear and beginner ,friendly, resources for people who want to start learning frontend development.
+Many people are interested in web development but don’t know where or how to begin.
+Although HTML is the foundation of everything in frontend, most tutorials are either too complex or poorly structured, which can make learning overwhelming.

+With this guide, my goal is to provide a simple, structured, and hands on starting point for anyone who wants to step into the world of frontend development.
+And I think the best thing of this guide, encourages learning by doing helping you understand the building blocks of HTML and gain the confidence to create your own web pages.

-At the end of the guide, you’ll also find a final project to put everything you’ve learned into practice!🚀
+Also the end of the guide, you’ll also find a final project to put everything you’ve learned into practice! 🚀

-You can progress through each chapter at your own pace - all you need is a text editor and a web browser.

 # Setting Development Environment